rsolorio/SoloPlayerH/README.md

 - Mood
 - Tempo

-### Tag Mapping
+### Export Tag Mapping
-You can configure how the tag information is retrieved and where it will be stored.
+You can configure the export mechanism to map custom data to audio tags.

 ### Album Art Color Palette
 The application gets a list of dominant colors for each album art, and you can customize the colors of the player view for each individual album art.